argonne-lcf/AR2023/03_community/industry.md

 layout: page

 title: Partnering with Industry
-hero-img-source: "ALCF-3M_965x543.png"
+hero-img-source: "Biofuels-ARC-M1.jpg"
-hero-img-caption: Researchers from 3M and Argonne are using ALCF supercomputers and machine learning to improve the energy efficiency of the manufacturing process that produces melt-blown nonwoven fabric for products like masks and respirators.
-The team is performing computational fluid dynamics simulations to model the process.
+hero-img-caption: Argonne researchers are using ALCF computing resources to help the aviation industry advance the development of sustainable aviation fuels.
+This image shows a snapshot from a wall-resolved late eddy simulation of the turbulent flow inside the ARC M1 gas turbine combustor using the Nek5000 code.
-hero-img-credit: "Argonne National Laboratory"
+hero-img-credit: "ALCF Visualization and Data Analytics Team; Muhsin Ameen and Sicong Wu, Argonne National Laboratory"

 theme: white
 permalink: community-and-outreach/industry